-- Download the SPSHG plugin zip file from the official website of the 3D City Database at [www.3dcitydb.org]. - Open the folder that contains your locally installed instance of the Importer/Exporter version 3.0.0 (the installation directory).
+- Download the SPSHG plugin zip file from the official website of the 3D City Database at [www.3dcitydb.org]. - Open the folder that contains your locally installed instance of the Importer/Exporter version 3.3.0 (the installation directory). - Open the plugins subfolder.
+If it is not available, create a new subfolder and name it "plugins".

-- Open the plugins subfolder.
-If it is not available, create a new subfolder and name it "plugins". - Extract the downloaded SPSHG plugin zip file in the plugins folder.
-As a result a new folder named spreadsheet_Generator will be created.
-The spreadsheet_Generator folder will contain all required files and subfolders. - Run the Importer/Exporter.
-The SPSHG plugin tab should be visible like in Figure 123.
+- Extract the downloaded SPSHG plugin zip file in the plugins folder.
+As a result a new folder named spreadsheet\Generator will be created.
+The spreadsheet Generator folder will contain all required files and subfolders. - Run the Importer/Exporter.
+The SPSHG plugin tab should be visible like in the following figure.